wildart/logicalc/README.md

 2. Add `OR` token to the grammar file `logicalc.fsy`
 3. Write a grammar rule for a disjunction operation, `oterm`, similarly to conjunction (logical AND), see the above grammar for rule definition.
 4. Make sure that implemented rule correctly wired with other grammar rule.
 See that rule symbols **exactly** match the ones in the above grammar, see `iterm` and `aterm` rules.
+5. Run test script to verify correctness of the operation implementation.

 ### Material Equivalence Operation